ESOL Home Learning Volunteer Training Course

 Entry requirements

-- No formal qualifications or experience are necessary.
-However, you should possess good communication skills, patience, flexibility, and an interest in people and the process of language learning.
+No formal qualifications or experience are necessary.
+However, you should have good communication skills with patience, flexibility and an interest in people and the process of language learning.

-- If you already have the CELTA qualification or equivalent, or extensive relevant experience, and would be interested in volunteering in one of our classes instead of (or in addition to) teaching one-to-one, then please contact us to enquire about this. tomasz.spalek@edinburghcollege.ac.uk
+If you have any TEFL or CELTA experience and would be interested in volunteering in one of our classes instead of teaching one-to-one then please contact our administration assistant Agnieszka Waszak.
+Agnieszka.Waszak@edinburghcollege.ac.uk

 Information on Tests / Auditions / Interview Requirements

-- Attendance at the Information session plus successful completion of the Selection session will result in a place on the training course.
+- Attendance at one of the two Information sessions plus successful completion of the selection session

 English Proficiency Requirements